demirkurekrobin/sha256-kecak256-research/README.md

 **Message Scheduler Anomaly:** The `w15` values ​​can be predicted with **double probability** under certain conditions.

 **AI finds correlations:** My models show that there are hidden patterns in SHA-256 that classical cryptography methods do not discover.

-**Why is this relevant for Keccak-256?** If a similar structure is found in Keccak, this could **have direct implications for Ethereum security.**

 ---